ad1tyaaa/learningGit/notes.md

 git init
 ```

-Executing this command creates a directory called **`.git`** in the project directory. `.git` is hidden by deault, and is responsible of kepping track of all the changes that across the project directory.
+Executing this command creates a directory called **`.git`** in the project directory. `.git` is hidden by deault, and is responsible of kepping track of all the changes across the project directory.

 To remove git from a project, all we have to do is remove `.git` directory and git is gone.